AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace.md

 There was no such policy.

 At best, this is what I got: JPJ official policy regarding mental illnesses on the government websites that existed since 2011 showed that the license is revoked based on strict criteria.
 Not to mention, even if revoked, JPJ would restore them.
 This is also for vocational driving license, and I couldn't find the version for personal driving license.
+It is extremely likely that the driving license would be far more lenient.
 In addition, I had also considered the potential confusion that the driving license would be revoked either way regardless of health conditions.

 My worldview slowly collided with the reality of what I saw as I climb down the stairs.